The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Niigata, JP

-Toshinori Takada practices in Niigata, Japan.
+Toshinori Takada practices practicing medicine in Niigata, Japan.
 Takada is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Isolated ACTH Deficiency, Dermatomyositis, and Polymyositis.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Isolated ACTH Deficiency, Dermatomyositis, and Acute Interstitial Pneumonia.

 Elite in Pulmonary Alveolar Proteinosis